Skip to content

 Prerequisites: Module 5.1 (Methodology), Module 1.1 (Control Plane Deep-Dive)

-• Diagnose complex control plane failures by cross-referencing static pod manifests, container runtime events, and kubelet logs.
+• Diagnose API server and static pod failures by cross-referencing manifests, container runtime state, and kubelet journal evidence.

 The Air Traffic Control Analogy

 The control plane is exactly like air traffic control for your cluster.
-The API server is the radio tower; if it goes down, absolutely no communication occurs.
-The scheduler is the flight planner; without it, new flights (pods) cannot take off and remain stranded at the gate.
-The controller manager is the monitoring system; it ensures all planes follow their assigned routes and handles emergencies.
-Finally, etcd is the flight record database; if it corrupts, the entire airport forgets what planes exist.
-When any of these systems fail, you must act decisively.
+The API server is the central radio tower; if it goes down, communication between pilots and ground crew stops.
+The scheduler is the flight planner; without it, new flights cannot be assigned a runway and remain stranded at the gate.
+The controller manager is the automated monitoring system; it keeps aircraft following assigned routes and notices when expected movement has stopped.
+Finally, etcd is the authoritative flight record database; if it corrupts or loses quorum, the airport may still have aircraft on runways, but the tower no longer has a reliable operational record.

 flowchart TD